 Pursuant to the Option Plan, the aggregate number of common shares that may be reserved for issuance pursuant to the Option Plan and all other share compensation arrangements shall not exceed 10% of the number of common shares outstanding at the time of grant.
 Of this number, a maximum of 1,000,000 common shares may be granted as Incentive Stock Options.
-The exercise price of the Options, as determined by the Board in its sole discretion but, in any event, must not be lower than the closing price of the Option is granted, less any discount permitted by the Exchange, or such other price as may be determined in accordance with the Option Plan and the requirements of the Exchange, on which the shares are listed for trading.
+The exercise price of the Options, as determined by the Board in its sole discretion but, in any event, must not be lower than the closing price of the

+Company's common shares traded through the facilities of the Exchange on the day preceding the date the Option is granted, less any discount permitted by the Exchange, or such other price as may be determined in accordance with the Option Plan and the requirements of the Exchange, on which the shares are listed for trading.
 In addition, the Exercise Price for each common share subject to an Incentive Stock Option granted to a U.S. Participant that is a 10% Shareholder may not be lower than 110% of the last closing price of a common share on the Exchange preceding the time of the Incentive Stock Option grant.